AviatrixSystems/Docs/HowTos/tgw_build.rst

 TGW Orchestrator Build
 =========================================================

-TGW Orchestrator Buildn workflow is a step instruction to attach a VPC to a AWS TGW and Route Domain.
+TGW Orchestrator Build workflow is a one step instruction to attach  VPC to  AWS TGW and Route Domain.

+For background information, refer to `TGW Orchestrator FAQ <https://docs.aviatrix.com/HowTos/tgw_overview.html>`_.

 1. Attach VPC to TGW
 -------------------------------------------